 The bustling Night Market is, however, more inviting to the Western eye than most– and flourishing.
 Barbecue cafes selling traditional Uighur lamb skewers, naan bread and beer towers vie with souvenir vendors, antiquities dealers and salesmen of rocks sculpted from the colorful dunes nearby.

-Maybe it’s best to be wowed by the real thing before you get to the Dunhuang Museum, but this wonderful local museum in the city of Dunhuang has something found nowhere else – a replica Mogao Grotto where you can actually take pictures.
-Having a chance to study the artwork and take selfies in full light, see how the caves were made and feel the straw and clay elements used for the statuary helps visitors appreciate the beauty to come.
+Maybe it’s best to be wowed by the real thing before you get to the Dunhuang Museum.
+However, this wonderful local museum in the city of Dunhuang has something found nowhere else.
+They have a replica Mogao Grotto where you can actually take pictures.
+Here’s your chance to to study the artwork and take selfies in full light.
+Look at how the caves were made.
+Feel the straw and clay elements used for the statuary.
+The hands-on experience helps visitors appreciate the beauty to come.

 As cosmopolitan as Dunhuang is, it’s not easy for foreigners to get around.
 Considering the requirement that all Chinese nationals study English at school, we were surprised how few people could speak it at all.
 So as well traveled as our family is, we were happy to have a guide on hand.

 It’s no wonder that Dunhuang’s Mogao Grottoes was an essential stop along the Silk Road.
-Merchants entering China after crossing the forbidding Taklamakan Desert with their wares offered thanks and alms; those bringing silk from the capital at Chang’an (present day Xi’an) prayed for safe passage to West Asia and Europe.
+Merchants offered thanks and alms after crossing the forbidding Taklamakan Desert with their wares.
+Those bringing silk from the capital at Chang’an (present day Xi’an) prayed for safe passage to West Asia and Europe.

 Touring the inside of hand-cut caves painted more than one thousand years ago may sound dull, but when your guide turns a flashlight on the brilliant artwork, everyone in your privileged group will gasp.